 If the merest whiff of lavender reminds you of your grandmother, or the scent of orange blossom and jasmine instantly transports you back to the beach as a kid with a bottle of Coppertone, you’re not alone.
-Olfactory memories are powerful reflexes and happen by way of the limbic system.
+Olfactory memories are powerful reflexes and happen thanks to our limbic system.

-The limbic system refers to the interconnected structures in the brain controlling our basic instincts, emotions, memories, hormones, heart rate, blood pressure and physical stimuli.
+The limbic system refers to the interconnected structures in our brains that control our basic instincts, emotions, memories, hormones, heart rate, blood pressure and physical stimuli.
 Ultimately, the limbic system has kept humans alive and ensured our survival.

-When we smell granny’s lavender, the scent molecules stimulate the limbic system, the comforting emotional response that you associate with it, even before the aroma connects to the memory.
+When we smell nan's lavender the scent molecules stimulate our limbic system and the comforting emotional response that we associate with it even before the aroma connects to the memory.

 The work of essential oils is twofold.
-Aside from their mood altering abilities upon inhalation, when used topically (they must always be diluted), they can also help improve the skin’s physical condition.
-As well as wonderfully balancing, geranium oil helps rejuvenate skin and its anti-fungal properties help treat blemishes So next time you smell the geranium-scented Restorative Cleansing Balm, you’ll understand why we called it just that.
-A lot of science has gone into the restorative side of the balm.
+Along with their mood altering abilities at inhalation, when used topically (they must always be diluted), they can also help improve the skin’s physical condition.
+As well as wonderfully balancing, geranium oil rejuvenates skin, and its anti-fungal properties aid in treating blemishes.